PoisotLab/ms_network_prediction/manuscript.md

 # Introduction

-Ecosystems are composed of interactions---individual organisms interact with one-another either directly or indirectly through their shared environment.
+Ecosystems are composed of interactions---individual organisms interact with one-another, either directly or indirectly through their shared environment.
 These interactions form complex networks that drive ecological and evolutionary dynamics and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].